cameron-earl/sudoku-csharp/README.md

 # sudoku
 This console app allows you to play sudoku boards, and can solve most using human techniques.
 While unfinished, it was designed to be a sudoku trainer.
-All completed algorithms can be found in the Sudoku.Core/Constants/SolveMethod class, which might be of interest to others.
+All completed algorithms can be found in the Sudoku.Core/Constants/Solver class, which might be of interest to others working on similar projects.

 <hr>